damianhakert/damianhakert.github.io/source/handbook/leadership/index.html.md

 - We don't have project managers.
 The individual contributors need to manage themselves.
 - We are not a democratic or consensus driven company.
 People are encouraged to give their comments and opinions.
 But in the end one person decides the matter after have listened to all the feedback.
 - It is encouraged to disagree and have a constructive confrontation, but it is "disagree & commit", when a decision is taken you make it happen.
-- We avoid meetings because those aren't supporting the asynchronous work flow, are hard to conduct due to timezone differences, are inclusive - making it harder to share with the community, are usually inefficient and aren't continous.
+- We avoid meetings because those aren't supporting the asynchronous work flow, are hard to conduct due to timezone differences, are limited only to those attending them - making it harder to share.

 ## Articles